Yaasirmb/random_password_generator/README.md

 ## Example Passwords Generated

 I generated a million password just for fun, here are some of them.
-This took about a minute and some change and wasn't all that CPU intensive, the highest my CPU spiked to was 46%.
+This took 124.30224013328552 seconds and wasn't all that CPU intensive, the highest my CPU spiked to was 46%.

 ```
 S$7h99bo&